 10 Benefits of Moving Your EHR System to the Cloud

 So, you don’t trust the cloud?
 Moving your EHR system to the cloud from a local server is an important decision, and we understand the uncertainty that follows.
-However, there are many benefits that happen when you migrate to ophthalmology or optometry cloud-hosted EHR software that you may not know about.
+However, there are many benefits that happen when you migrate to ophthalmology or optometry cloud-hosted or cloud-based EHR software that you may not know about.

 In McAfee’s Practical Guidance and the State of Cloud Security Report, 1,400 IT decision-makers who use public and private cloud services revealed these insights: 65% have a cloud-first strategy and 69% trust the public cloud to keep their sensitive data secure.

 There are a variety of reasons we encourage existing and potential clients to move their EHR system to the cloud.
 Saving money is a big one, as is being able to access exciting features that are only available in the cloud.

 Whether you’re concerned about data security or losing control, here is a list of benefits you can enjoy when you move your EHR system to the cloud.